dewiweb/Holophonix-chataigne-module/README.md

 ## Principle of use

+- In "Rec Mode", you can record Global Cues (XYZ,AED and Gain values).
+- Record Cues generates associated Triggers.
+- To reload Cues you've got to disable "Rec Mode" to avoid IN/OUT data's loop, it disables OSC input and set AED,XYZ and Gain States as active.

+## Additionnal Features

-You can automatically send "get" commands to the third within modules parameters :
+You can automatically( with "request rate" setting) or manually send "get" commands to the third within modules parameters :

-- /getObjectsPositionsXYZ : for (x,y,z)cartesian objects coordinates
+- XYZ positions Request : for (x,y,z)cartesian coordinates
-- /getObjectsPositionsAED : for (a,e,d) spheric objects coordinates
+- AED positions Request : for (a,e,d) spherical coordinates
-- /getObjectsGain : for objects gains
+- Gain Request : for gains

 You may also use Module Commands to send parameters to Holophonix processor :